crukci-bioinformatics/mga2/README.md

 File                          | Description
 ------------------------------|------------------------------
-mga_summary.csv               | Summary of the number of sequences for each sample/dataset, the number sampled and the the percentage aligning to the expected species and controls along with error/mismatch rates mga_alignment_summary.csv     | Summary of the number of sampled sequences for each sample/dataset aligned to each genome along with error/mismatch rates, also the numbers of sequences assigned to each genome mga_alignment_bar_chart.png   | Stacked bar chart summarizing the numbers of sequences assigning to each genome mga_alignment_bar_chart.svg   | Stacked bar chart as SVG file mga_alignment_bar_chart.pdf   | Stacked bar chart as PDF file mga_genome_alignments.tsv.gz  | Table containing alignments with the fewest mismatches for each of the sampled sequences
+mga_summary.csv               | Summary of the number of sequences for each sample/dataset, the number sampled and the percentage aligning to the expected species and controls along with error/mismatch rates mga_alignment_summary.csv     | Summary of the number of sampled sequences for each sample/dataset aligned to each genome along with error/mismatch rates, also the numbers of sequences assigned to each genome mga_alignment_bar_chart.png   | Stacked bar chart summarizing the numbers of sequences assigned to each genome mga_alignment_bar_chart.svg   | Stacked bar chart as SVG file mga_alignment_bar_chart.pdf   | Stacked bar chart as PDF file mga_genome_alignments.tsv.gz  | Table containing alignments with the fewest mismatches for each of the sampled sequences